-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Case is shown as a purple triangle. (analysis methodology)
+Case is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Case was the primary sponsor of 3 bills that were enacted:

 - S. 2679 (94th): A bill to establish a Commission on Security and Cooperation in Europe.

 - S. 804 (94th): A bill for the relief of Zoraida E. Lastimosa.

 - S. 2692 (93rd): Emergency Security Assistance Act